Timely transformation of emergency care

-Constructed in the 1960s and last updated in the 1990s, by 2018 the hospital’s emergency facilities were too small and outdated and provided little security or privacy.
-Lisa Huddleston, M.D., leads the hospital’s emergency department.
+Constructed in the 1960s and last updated in the 1990s, the hospital’s emergency facilities were too small and outdated and provided little security or privacy.
+Lisa Huddleston, M.D., leads the hospital’s Emergency Department.
 “When someone comes to us, they’re honoring us with their trust,” she said.
 The facilities were beginning to undermine that trust.

 Today, thanks to $1.5 million in donor support, patients have a new facility exactly when it has been needed most.
 “Health care is dealing with something of greater severity and scale than we’ve dealt with before,” said Dr. Huddleston.
 “This new space makes me feel infinitely better about what we’re able to do for our patients.”

 The new triage area means care can start sooner after a patient arrives, with new treatment areas separated by curtains for privacy.